 - How might their current operational specialisation and employability be affected by a gender change?

-- What might be the effects of the gender change on military teamwork, group dynamics, unit cohesion and operational effectiveness?
+- What might be the effects of the gender change on military teamwork, small-group dynamics, wider unit cohesion and operational effectiveness?

-- What types of unit would be involved?
+- What types of unit and deployment would be involved?

 - Would the operational capabilities, conditions and readiness requirements of such units be affected?

-Both during and after completion of the treatment it is likely that consideration of each person and their circumstances needs to be undertaken on a case-by-case basis.
+Both during and after completion of the treatment consideration of each person and their particular circumstances needs to be undertaken on a case-by-case basis.